-Related amounts set off in the balance sheet
+Related am Related amounts set off in the balance sheet -

 Gross amounts - financial liabilities Gross amounts - financial assets Net amounts - financial liabilities presented in the balance sheet

 (a) (b) (c) = (a)-(b)

 \$'000 \$'000 \$'000

+As at 31 March 2018

+Trade and other payables 3,490 (43) 3,447

+As at 31 March 2017

-3,642 (229) 3,413
+Trade and other payables 3,642 (229) 3,413

-4,431 (1,185) 3,246

-Gross amounts - financial liabilities (a) \$'000 Gross amounts - Gross amounts - financial liabilities (a) (b) \$'000 3,642 (229)

-33. Segment information
+29. Segment information

-The Group's chief operating decision maker ("CODM") comprise of Executive Directors.
+The Group's chief operating decision maker ("CODM") comprise the Executive Directors.
 Management has determined the operating segments based on the reports reviewed by the CODM that are used to make strategic decisions, allocate resources, and assess performance.

 The CODM considers the Group's businesses from both geographical and business segment perspectives.
-Geographically, management manages and monitors the businesses in the three primary geographic areas: Singapore, Malaysia and the United Kingdom.
-Singapore and Malaysia are engaged in publishing, exhibition and events, HQ costs and investments, whilst the United Kingdom is engaged in electric vehicle charging.
+Geographically, management manages and monitors the businesses in the two primary geographic areas: Singapore and Malaysia.
+Malaysia is engaged in publishing, exhibition and events and Singapore is engaged in HQ costs and investments.